1 Peter - Finding the Real You

 Growth Group Discussion Questions

-Reflect on the weekend message… What did God impress on your heart?
+Reflect on the weekend message… Was there anything that God impressed on your heart?

 Bible Reading & Discussion Questions

 (Break into Tiny Groups of 3-5 people – all men & all women, if possible)